nicolargo/glances/docs/glances-doc.rst

 Glances displays the current date & time and access to the embedded help screen.

-If one or mode batteries were found on your machine and if the batinfo Python lib [3]_ is installed on your system then Glances display the available percent capacity in the middle on the footer.
+If one or mode batteries were found on your machine and if the batinfo Python library [3]_ is installed on your system then Glances displays the available percent capacity in the middle on the footer.

 .. image:: images/battery.png